mcorbridge/amazonIsland/README.md

 Both these examples also show ONE island if you assume that the edge of the grid is an expanse of water.

 Ya follow?
-How about this:
+How about this one:

 <table>
 <tbody>